-We tend to experience more aches and pains in our body, irrespective of age, when we are stuck in a chronic state of stress, or when we are going through a period of acute stress in our lives due to finances, relationships, or other life problems.
+We tend to experience more aches and pains in our body, irrespective of age, when we are stuck in a chronic state of stress and overwhelm, or when we are going through a period of acute stress in our lives due to finances, relationships, or other life problems.
 For some people, the pain can show up in the form of migraines.
-For others it can lead to dysmenorrhea (the equivalent of migraines, but for period pain).
-It can also show up as chronic back pain, jaw pain from involuntary tooth grinding (also known as Bruxism), neck and should pain, and so on.
-While the location of the pain can vary from person to person, what everyone who’s tried tapping on the pain has discovered is the emotional component of the physical pain.
+For others, it can lead to dysmenorrhea (the equivalent of migraines, but for period pain).
+It can also show up as chronic back pain, jaw pain from involuntary tooth grinding (also known as Bruxism), neck and shoulder pain, and so on.
+While the location of the pain can vary from person to person, what everyone who’s tried tapping on the pain has discovered is the emotional component of physical pain.

 Often people have been given a doctor’s diagnosis and so they know there is a biological component to their pain.
 So they start the session thinking that tapping is not going to work (“They said it’s biological.
-They said there’s nothing we can do about it”), but feeling like they have nothing to loose by having a go…and then they are amazed when they see that the pain is significantly reduced, if not completely gone, by the end of the session!
+They said there’s nothing we can do about it”), but feeling like they have nothing to lose by having a go…and then they are amazed when they see that the pain is significantly reduced, if not completely gone, by the end of the session!
 While I have seen this happen many times, I’m still in awe every time it happens.

-In addition to relief for physical aches and pains, tapping can also help to alleviate feelings of intense emotional pain such as anger, panic and anxiety.
+In addition to relief for physical aches and pains, tapping can also help to alleviate feelings of intense emotional pain such as dysregulating anger, panic, and anxiety.
 Let me give you three examples of cases I have worked with.
 Pseudonyms will be used to protect people’s privacy in the personal stories that I share here, with you.

 CASE #1: TAPPING ON PHYSICAL PAIN

 I once worked with a single-parent mum (let’s call her “Sarah”).
-Her daughter was getting bad grades in most of her subjects, and she’d developed an unhelpful habit of lying about how well she was doing in school, and about whether she’d done her homework.
+Her daughter was getting bad grades in most of her subjects, and she’d developed an unhelpful habit of lying about how well she was doing on tests, and about whether she’d done her homework.